creatorpanda/OverlordForSniperElite1/README.md

 ![Panzerfaust](https://github.com/creatorpanda/OverlordForSniperElite1/blob/master/pics/SEPanzerfaustItemIcon.png)
 ### A journal where I record the progress of my biggest, most complicated project ever.

-**Note:** *I won't be uploading the program's code throughout the process.
+**Note:** *I won't upload the program's code throughout the process.
 I don't know if I ever will or not.
-This is **the official page** where someone can find information **for Overlord** in case I ever manage to publish a functional piece of software.
+This is **the official page** where someone can find information **for Overlord** in case I ever publish a functional piece of software.
 All the downloads, upgrades, updates, and news regarding everything that concerns the project will be posted here.*

 ---
 ---